realdeadbeef/IPMI-Bot/README.md

 ---

 **Managing the docker container:**
 `docker ps` - This command shows all running containers and their names, as well as other information (add `-a` to see stopped containers as well).
 `docker start [container name]` - Used to start a docker container.
+`docker restart [container name]` - Used to restart a docker container
 `docker stop [container name]` - Used to stop a docker container.
-`docker kill [container name]` - Used to kill a running container.
+`docker kill [container name]` - Used to kill a running/crashed container.

 ## Method 2 --- Running directly in python
 **Prerequisites:**